Super Longevity: How Meditation Increases Life Span

 When one of our many atoms unpairs an electron from its outermost shell — the whole molecule becomes unstable, chemically reactive, and highly unpredictable.
 This is a free radical.

 Free radicals need to regain their lost electron so badly that they resort to stealing it from the nearest molecule.
-Think of a drug addict so desperate for a hit that he resorts to robbing his own brother at gunpoint.
+Think of a junkie so desperate for a hit that he resorts to robbing his own brother at gunpoint.

 When a free radical electron robbery is successful, the offender is made whole again, and the victim is now left short.
 And he too, becomes desperate, and will take it from the nearest molecular bystander.
 And the process repeats.